edouarde1/bchacks2022/README.md

 ## What we learned

-1)Learning how to use unknown development platforms is a lot of work
+- Learning how to use unknown development platforms is a lot of work
-2) Changing your idea helps
+- Changing your idea helps
-3) Social Media APIs suck
+- Social Media APIs suck

 ## What's next for Posimeter